Jozini Dam Fishing Spots - Boat fishing

 will fail every time.
 Always use fluorocarbon line and steel trace!

-Smelly baits such as chicken
+Smelly baits such

 liver, sardines and Tilapia fillet work well when the water is brown